cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 *Functional Requirements for Bibliographic Records* [FRBR][frbr] model).

-## About Licenses
+## Licenses

-Weir (2016) provides a nice outline licenses and what they include.
+Weir (2016) provides a nice outline of licenses and what they include.
 According to Weir,
 there are two general types
 of licensing agreements: